SergioGzzBrz/My-projects/README.md

 In this project, a simulation of the trajectory of volcanic rocks was created.
 This was done by calculating the rock's position using Euler's method (numeric method).

-This project was Finished in October 2022.
+This project was Finished in **October 2022**.
 Code is found on file "Volcano_rocks_simulation.mlapp".

 Here are some results